liujianxun-ict/BestConfig/source/examples/tomcat.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BestConf for Tomcat Server
+BestConfig for Tomcat Server
 ==========================

 Experimental Settings
 ---------------------

-We executed Bestconf for the Tomcat server, and we applied sysbench to test the performance of Tomcat server.
+We executed Bestconfig for the Tomcat server, and we applied sysbench to test the performance of Tomcat server.
 All nodes used in our experiment are shown below.